PythonCoderUnicorn/NLTK_Bible/README.md

 The text format of the Bible is from : ('Gutenberg Project')[http://www.gutenberg.org/ebooks/10]

+the file Bible.txt is the whole book for local loading and use in case this is preferred

 **Reading Local Files**
 - need to use Python's built-in open() function, followed by the read() method.
 Suppose you have a file document.txt,